An introduction to Slack Enterprise Grid

 Get more out of your existing software

-Slack helps you maximise your tech stack (whether third-party or internal) by making information accessible in one central easy-to-use place.
+Slack helps you maximize your tech stack (whether third-party or internal) by making information accessible in one central, easy-to-use place.

 The average enterprise uses 1,100-plus cloud services.
 Slack serves as the hub connecting information among your various systems, regardless of who makes them.
 Thousands of third-party services already integrate with Slack, including: